bruceravel/BLA-XANES/doc/metis/hdf5.rst

 This groups contains attributes explaining the state of the program, including a timestamp, the platform on which it was run, and the version numbers of many of the software components.
-Thus is mostly useful for diagnostic purposes.
+This is mostly useful for diagnostic purposes.

 .. blockdiag::